open-cogsci/osdoc/content/pages/tutorials/aps.md

  id: Fig11
  source: 11.png
  caption: |
-  A blank `sketchpad` item.
+  A blank SKETCHPAD item.
 --%

 A fixation dot is available as a drawing primitive, so you can just click on the fixation-dot icon and then click on the middle of the display to draw a central fixation dot (the coordinates are shown in the top-right, where 0,0 is the center).

 However, in OVP studies it is also common to draw two vertical fixation bars, above and below the center, instead of a central fixation dot.
 I personally find this a bit weird, as it requires participants to fixate in blank space (which I doubt they will do), although I suppose it has the benefit of reduced forward masking.
 To draw the first fixation bar, click on the line icon to select the line tool and then indicate the beginning and the end of the line by a mouse click.
 Do the same for the second bar.
 (Draw whatever fixation stimulus you find most appropriate.)

-Right now the duration is set to 'keypress', which means that the *fixation* `sketchpad` will be shown until the participant presses a key.
+Right now the duration is set to 'keypress', which means that the *fixation* SKETCHPAD will be shown until the participant presses a key.
 Change this value to a sensible duration, such as '1000' (ms).

 %--
 figure:
  id: Fig12
  source: 12.png
  caption: |
-  A `sketchpad` item with fixation bars and a 1000 ms duration.
+  A SKETCHPAD item with fixation bars and a 1000 ms duration.
 --%

-Next, close the `sketchpad` window (only if you have opened a new window before) and open the *target* item by clicking on it in the overview area.
+Next, close the SKETCHPAD window (only if you have opened a new window before) and open the *target* item by clicking on it in the overview area.

-The *target* `sketchpad` should contain only a single word, which we have defined as the variable `word` in the *block_loop*.
+The *target* SKETCHPAD should contain only a single word, which we have defined as the variable `word` in the *block_loop*.
 We want to present this word approximately in the center of the screen, but shifted a bit to the left or the right, depending on the value of the variable `displacement`.

 First, click on the 'Ab' icon to select the text tool.
 When the text tool is selected, a number of controls will appear that let you customize the font etc. In this case, a monospace font (`mono`) of 38 pt will do just fine.